Surtax critics ask high court to clarify ballot question

-The complaint, filed on Wednesday by the Massachusetts High Technology Council and representatives of other pro-business groups, argues that backers of the surtax might try to mislead voters by using an "inaccurate" summary of the referendum saying the money will be devoted solely for education and transportation.
+The complaint, filed Wednesday by the Massachusetts High Technology Council and representatives of other pro-business groups, argues that backers of the surtax might try to mislead voters by using an “inaccurate” summary of the referendum that says the money will be devoted solely for education and transportation.

-The lawsuit names Attorney General Maura Healey, whose office hasn't released the final wording and proposed summary of the ballot question.
+The lawsuit names Attorney General Maura Healey, whose office has not released the final wording and proposed summary of the ballot question.
 Opponents of the measure say they want the high court to decide how the question can be presented to voters.

 The lawsuit asks justices to require that any summary of the ballot question for voters include a caveat that the state Legislature “could choose to reduce funding on education and transportation from other sources and replace it with the new surtax revenue because the proposed amendment does not require otherwise.”